TRIQS/dft_tools/doc/Ce-HI.rst

 Calculating DOS with Hubbard-I
 ------------------------------

-Within Hubbard-I one may also easily obtain the spectral function ("band structure") and integrated spectral function ("density of states, DOS").
-In difference with the CT-QMC approach one does not need to provide the real-frequency self-energy (see :ref:`analysis`) it can be calculated directly by the Hubbard-I solver.
+Within Hubbard-I one may also easily obtain the angle-resolved spectral function (band structure) and integrated spectral function (density of states or DOS).
+In difference with the CT-QMC approach one does not need to provide the real-frequency self-energy (see :ref:`analysis`) as it can be calculated directly in the Hubbard-I solver.

 The corresponding script :ref:`Ce-gamma_DOS-script` contains several new parameters ::